Paink64/HPC-AI-Resources/Personal-Computer-Intro-LLMs.md

 ```
 3️⃣ **Click Run (▶) and check the output!**

+✅ Libraries imported successfully!
+You’re now ready to use the Hugging Face pipeline. 🚀🎉

 ### 🧠 Step 3: Load a Pre-Trained LLM
 💡 We will use GPT-2, a popular model that generates human-like text.
 1️⃣ Click **+ Code** in the top left to add a new code cell.